Judith Blake (sociologist): Life

 Blake was born and raised in New York City.
-She was often ill for most of her life.
-She was raised by three generations of female family members, as her father went to work in California for most of her life growing up.
+She was ill most of her life.
+She was raised by three generations of female family members, as her father went to work in California for most of her childhood.

 Career

 Blake received a Bachelor of Science degree from Columbia University in 1951, and graduated magna cum laude.
 While at college, she became interested in social demography through a class taught by Hope Tisdale Eldridge.

 She also met Kingsley Davis, a demographer and professor of sociology.
 They married in 1954, had a daughter in 1959, and divorced in 1976.